Day Trip: Explore the Terry Badlands

 More trail details >>>

-Nearby campground: While there aren’t established campsites in the Terry Badlands WSA, there are plenty of options for primitive camping.
+Nearby campground: While there aren’t established campsites in the Terry Badlands WSA, you can find dispersed campsites on BLM land along the Yellowstone River just outside of the WSA.
+Turn right just after crossing the one-lane former railroad bridge at the start of the Calypso Trail to find the Cottonwood Grove campsites.
 Take care to minimize your impact by following Leave No Trace principles.

 Nearest town: Terry is the closest, but the Terry Badlands WSA is almost equidistant from Glendive and Miles City, which are about one hour east and west, respectively.
 Depending on where you’re traveling from, both towns are worth a visit.

 - Terry, MT - About 25 minutes south of Terry Badlands